The Smile Sessions: Release

 On February 3, 2011, Al Jardine told an interviewer that "Capitol Records plans to issue a Beach Boys version of Smile sometime this summer to begin the celebration of the Beach Boys’ 50th anniversary.
 Smile is the Holy Grail for Beach Boys’ fans, so it will be good."
 Jardine also mentioned that the surviving Beach Boys "didn't do any new recording.
 I'm happy to see it finally come out.
 Brian’s changed his mind about releasing the material, but it was inevitable, wasn’t it?"
 The release was confirmed by Capitol Records on March 11, with the acknowledgement that an official release was planned for later in 2011.

 After numerous delays, The Smile Sessions was released online via iTunes on October 31, 2011, and the next day on CD, vinyl and through other online services via digital download.
 The compilation was released in an array of physical format releases, including a single CD release, a double LP release, a deluxe 2-CD package, as well as a limited edition deluxe box set composed of 5 CDs, 2 LPs, 2 singles on 7" vinyl records, a poster and a 60-page booklet that features high quality photographs, essays and liner notes on the reconstruction process.
+The CD is encoded with HDCD and can be decoded with Windows Media Player.
+HDCD is backwards compatible.

 The crowdsourcing film studio Tongal was used to create the music videos for The Smile Sessions, where fans in 2011 could submit video concepts, which were voted on and ultimately selected by other fans for two videos.